developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure Global settings that affect the Wireless Local Area Network (WLAN) operation on a device.
+Use this *Group* to configure Global settings that affect the Wireless Local Area Network (WLAN) operation on a device.
 (WLAN) subsystem. - Changes made using this Group will generally affect the operation of ALL WLAN Networks.
 - This Group does NOT allow management of specific WLAN Profiles.
 To manage WLAN Profiles, consult the documentation for your specific EMM.